-Why stay in Central?
+Why stay in Central District?

-While most first-time visitors to Hong Kong (especially those on a budget) will most likely end up staying in Kowloon, Central makes for a great dark-horse HK accommodations alternative.
+While most first-time visitors to Hong Kong (especially those on a budget) will most likely end up staying in Kowloon, Central District makes for a great dark-horse HK accommodations alternative.

-Outside of the rush hours and daily grind (barring bar nights in Lan Kwai Fong, of course), the streets of Central are nowhere as packed as elsewhere in Hong Kong.
+Outside of the rush hours and daily grind (barring bar nights in Lan Kwai Fong, of course), the streets of Central District are nowhere as packed as elsewhere in Hong Kong.
 It gives the area a much more relaxing feel for exploring.

 Within Central itself, there’s a whole slew of high-end boutiques and shopping centres.
 Other prime Hong Kong shopping destinations like Causeway Bay are just a few MTR stops away.

 Hosting one of the world’s most important financial districts, it’s hardly surprising that Central is also home to some of the very best luxury hotels in Hong Kong.

 Mandarin Oriental Hong Kong

 Address: 5 Connaught Road

 It’s rare to find a hotel anywhere in the world as impeccable as the Mandarin Oriental Hong Kong.
 Peering out upon Victoria Harbour, this elegant 5-star hotel prides itself on a classic world-class accommodations experience that’s unmatched in the Hong Kong luxury market.
 It’s no wonder it’s often listed among the best places to stay in Central District!

 The rooms at the Mandarin Oriental Hong Kong blend modern sophistication with traditional Asian motifs.
 Expansive floor-to-ceiling windows shine in wondrous harbour and city views that bestow a new appreciation of one of the world’s finest skylines.

-To squeeze the most out of your stay at the Mandarin Oriental Hong Kong, unwind with some time in the relaxing spa featuring a steam room, hot tub, and sauna along with traditional Ayurvedic and Chinese treatments.
+To squeeze the most out of your stay at the Mandarin Oriental Hong Kong, unwind with some time in the relaxing spa.
+It features a steam room, hot tub, sauna, and traditional Ayurvedic and Chinese treatments.

 Four Seasons Hotel Hong Kong

 Address: 8 Finance Street

 Like other hotels of its ilk, this brilliant 5-star delivers spacious and luxurious rooms.
-The best of the bunch feature floor-to-ceiling windows gazing onto one two of Hong Kong’s most famous natural attractions, Victoria Harbour & Victoria Peak, or the city’s famous skyline.
+The best of the bunch feature floor-to-ceiling windows that gaze onto Victoria Harbour & Victoria Peak or out to Hong Kong’s famous skyline.

-Among the best experiences of staying at the Four Seasons Hotel Hong Kong though is a chance to dabble in its succulent cuisine.
-This luxury hotel features 7 eating & drinking options including Lung King Heen, the world’s first Chinese restaurant to receive three Michelin stars.
+Among the best experiences of staying at the Four Seasons Hotel Hong Kong, though, is a chance to dabble in its succulent cuisine.
+This luxury hotel features seven eating & drinking options, including Lung King Heen, the world’s first Chinese restaurant to receive three Michelin stars.

 The Upper House

 Address: Pacific Place, 88 Queensway

 JW Marriott Hotel Hong Kong

 Address: Pacific Place, 88 Queensway

 Starting at its rooms, the JW Marriott Hotel Hong Kong shows off its lofty position through wide panoramic windows.
 From your room you’ll soak in spectacular views of Victoria Harbour, the city, and the lush mountains of Hong Kong Island.

 Island Shangri-La Hong Kong

 Address: Supreme Court Road

-Floor-to-ceiling panoramic windows shine in views of The Peak and Victoria Harbour, highlighting the rooms’ elegant decor that seamlessly fuses classic European grace with Asian sophistication.
+Floor-to-ceiling panoramic windows shine in views of The Peak and Victoria Harbour.
+The rooms are highlighted by elegant decor that seamlessly fuses classic European grace with Asian sophistication.

 Butterfly on Wellington Boutique Hotel

 Address: 122 Wellington Street

-Surrounded by the giants of the Hong Kong luxury accommodations scene, the mid-range Butterfly on Wellington Boutique Hotel is a fantastic option for those attracted to Central’s prime location if not its lofty price tags.

-Rooms at this 3.5-star boutique hotel are sparked with a colourful modern Asian simplicity that doesn’t skimp out.
+Surrounded by the giants of the Hong Kong luxury accommodations scene, the mid-range Butterfly on Wellington Boutique Hotel is a fantastic option for those attracted to Central District’s prime location, if not its lofty price tags.
+The rooms at this 3.5-star boutique hotel are sparked with a colourful modern Asian simplicity that doesn’t skimp out.

-At Butterfly on Wellington Boutique Hotel, you’ll enjoy extra value-added amenities, none more practical than a free 4G Pocket WiFi device for roaming around the city.
+At Butterfly on Wellington Boutique Hotel, you’ll enjoy extra value-added amenities.
+None is more practical than the free 4G Pocket WiFi device for roaming around the city during your stay.

 Conrad Hong Kong

 Address: Pacific Place, 88 Queensway, Admiralty